Kray-G/kinx-language-server/README.md

 ## Run Script

 You can run your script code on the fly even without saving.
-It is easy because of clicking a icon or just pressing a <kbd>Ctrl-R</kbd> key.
+It is easy because of clicking an icon or just pressing a <kbd>Ctrl-R</kbd> key.

 ![Run](docs/images/run.png)